State Prison in Ringe

 State Prison in Ringe is also the only closed prison in Denmark, which has a large outdoor area for each department, which prisoners are free to use whenever they want.
 The male inmates are mostly convicted for violence and robbery, while the female inmates are often convicted of drug trafficking.

+The prison was expanded in 2025 to house 141 inmates.